nttgin/BGPalerter/docs/configuration.md

 Reports send/store the alerts, e.g. by email or to a file.
 Reports can also provide the data triggering such alerts.

+> By default all communications will be sent to the default user group, so it is not mandatory to configure any user group.
+> Note that the default group is used also for administrative and error communications, if you want to filter out such communications you need to [create another user group](usergroups.md).

 Possible reports are:

 #### reportFile